All About The Recruitment vs Talent Acquisition

 Many professionals and even some industry experts often interchangeably use the words “recruitment” and “talent acquisition”.

 Talent acquisition can be more clearly defined as “a strategic approach towards identifying, attracting and onboarding top talent to efficiently and effectively meet dynamic business needs.”

-In many organizations, the entire process extends to the first stage of on-boarding, which goes ahead and becomes the shared responsibility between the hiring manager and the HR.
+In many organizations, the entire process extends to the first stage of onboarding, which goes ahead and becomes the shared responsibility between the hiring manager and HR.

 6 key strategic elements of talent acquisition.